 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-Press Freedom Rank: United Kingdom 40/180
+Press Freedom Rank: MOSTLY FREE

 In review, iNews reports news with minimal bias using credible media sources such as Reuters and the NYT.
-However, they do use left leaning loaded language both in their headlines and articles when discussing social issues and inequality such as :“Race audit reveals ‘bleak picture’ of inequality in British society.” iNews also has a left-center position editorially with their lack of support for Brexit.
-Overall, we rate iNews Left-Center biased based on editorial bias and High for factual reporting due to proper sourcing of information.
-(M. Huitsing 10/10/2017)
+However, they do use the left-leaning loaded language both in their headlines and articles when discussing social issues and inequality, such as “Race audit reveals ‘bleak picture’ of inequality in British society.” iNews also has a left-center position editorially with their lack of support for Brexit.
+Generally, news reporting is factual and presented with a moderate left-leaning bias.